 The coalition is divided into nine regional Emergency Dispensing Sites (EDS)—locations where vaccinations or other medication can be distributed in an emergency.
 Each EDS team must conduct quarterly call-down drills, annual site notification drills, and annual facility set up drills to ensure its people and its site are ready to respond if an emergency arises.

 The full coalition, consisting of one representative from each member town, meets annually in June.
-Its Steering Committee, a 5-12 member subset of the full coalition, meets monthly to advise FRCOG staff on policy and to work collaboratively to enhance public health preparedness in the region.
+Its Steering Committee, a 5-12 member subset of the full coalition, meets bi-monthly to advise FRCOG staff on policy and to work collaboratively to enhance public health preparedness in the region.

 The FRCOG is the sponsoring agency of a new 94-town Region 1 Western Massachusetts Health and Medical Coordinating Coalition (HMCC).
 The HMCC coordinates public health and medical emergency preparedness in Region 1 (Berkshire, Franklin, Hampden, and Hampshire Counties).
 Click here for Region 1 Health and Medical Coordinating Coalition page

 Zika Virus Information from the MA Department of Public Health